 Banking Machine Learning

 Using machine learning in banking is a must nowadays as this technology shapes everything from customer service to risk management.
-In fact, AI technologies, ML included, could add up to $1 trillion annually to global banking by enhancing marketing, risk management, and operational efficiency.
+In fact, AI technologies, ML in finance included, could add up to $1 trillion annually to global banking by enhancing marketing, risk management, and operational efficiency.
 Such a transformative power of AI and machine learning in banking paves the way for more innovative applications.

 AI Use Cases in Banking